corytu/R-Language-Exhibition/README.md

 ## Tutorial Slides
 * <a href="https://corytu.github.io/R_Language_Playground/Plotting_with_R_ggplot2.html">Plotting with R: ggplot2</a> (Mar 2017)<br>
-A guidance for creating scatter plots and bar plots, including making legends and facets for conditions.
-Practices and challenges come along.
-Slides are done with R markdown tools.
+After a brief introduction of R plotting systems, a guidance for creating scatter plots and bar plots including legends and facets for conditions is provided.
+It also covers methods to add error bars and regression lines.
+Practices come along so that people can apply their newly learned skills.
+Slides are done with R markdown.
 * <a href="https://github.com/corytu/R_Language_Playground/blob/master/R_Tutorial_20161012_BLP.pdf">R Programming tutorial</a> (Oct 2016)<br>
 An R tutorial which covers the history and overview of R, the characteristics of various R objects, and vectorized operations.
 It also contains the functions people use to input/output the data or scripts.
 In the end the control structures and function writing in R are introduced.